emday4prez/Eye-Exercise/README.md

 To run this project on your computer, you can download the folder and drag and drop the index.html file into any web browser.
 Alternatively you can [click on this link to the live site](https://emday4prez.github.io/Eye-Exercise/), hosted by github pages.

+## Future Improvements
+In the this can be improved by adding a nose and mouth as well as making the eyes blink on click.

 ### MIT License

 Copyright (c) 2022 Emerson Day